bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 - Joint calling -- This calls samples independently, then combines them together into a single callset by integrating the individual calls.
 This scales to larger population sizes by avoiding the computational bottlenecks of pooled calling.
-We recommend joint calling with HaplotypeCaller if you have a license for GATK usage, but also support joint calling with FreeBayes using a custom implementation.
+We recommend joint calling with HaplotypeCaller but also support joint calling with FreeBayes using a custom implementation.
 Specifying a ``jointcaller`` along with the appropriate ``variantcaller`` in the :ref:`variant-config` configuration enables this::